-This Handbook is designed to familiarize you with the specific policies and procedures governing the doctoral program.
-Knowledge of the contents of the Handbook and of the Graduate Catalog is essential to the progress of your graduate training.
-You are required to read this handbook at the start of your program and reference it, when needed.
+This Handbook is designed to familiarize students and potential applicants with the specific policies and procedures governing the doctoral program.
+Knowledge of the contents of the Handbook and of the Graduate Catalog is essential to the progress of graduate training.
+Incoming students are required to read this handbook in its entirety and reference it, when needed.
 Ignorance of policies and procedures in this handbook is not an acceptable excuse.
-This Handbook is published annually.
-Graduate students are responsible for the following the curriculum and degree requirements listed in the Handbook of the year for which they are first admitted.
-Graduate students are issued a Handbook during orientation of the program.
-If requirements change during students' enrollment in the program, it may be at the students' discretion whether to follow the new requirements or to abide with the original program.
-Consult with the Director of Clinical Training on this issue.
+This Handbook is edited yearly.
+Graduate students are responsible for following the curriculum and degree requirements listed in the Handbook of the year in which they were first admitted.
+Graduate students are issued a Handbook during the initial orientation of the program.